daq-tools/kotori/doc/source/setup/02-debian.rst

 Install the whole stack on a Debian-based system.
 It is currently made of:

 - Mosquitto_, an open source MQTT message broker
-- InfluxDB_, an open source time-series database designed for high-performance writes and compact disk storage
+- InfluxDB_, an open source time-series database
-- Grafana_, the leading graph and dashboard builder for visualizing time series metrics
+- Grafana_, a graph and dashboard builder for visualizing time series metrics
-- Kotori_, a data acquisition and graphing toolkit
+- Kotori_, a data acquisition and graphing toolkit acting as a mediator

 **************